aadi-python/geolm/README.md

 ## Notes

 This package was originally called `hutton-lm`, but was renamed to `geo-lm` last minute!
-The default CSV examples now omit any leading index column, and the library automatically normalizes headers when building models to avoid `KeyError` issues.
+The default CSV examples now omit any leading index column.
+Both the generation script and the library strip these index columns and normalize headers when building models, preventing `KeyError` issues.